mabulu-inc/simplicity-db/README.md

 # db

 This library imports the Pool from pg and exports an instance with a connectionString from the DATBASE_URL environment variable.
-We use CodeArtifact as a private npm registry for the @digital-plant namespace.
+We use CodeArtifact as a private npm registry for the @mabulu namespace.

 `import '@mabulu/db'`